pmocal/alligator-zest/README.md

 `<a v-bind:href="url"></a>`

-Let's try it with the other directive that we will find ourselves using a lot.
+Let's try it with the other directive that we will find ourselves using a lot:

+`<a v-on:click:"myFunction"></a>`

-`<a v-on:click:"myFunction"></a>` is how we would call one of our component's functions upon clicking the link.
+That is how we would call one of our component's functions upon clicking the link.

+---

 Dynamic arguments take your directives to a new level.
 Consider the following: